OISF/suricata/doc/userguide/rules/intro.rst

     alert http $HOME_NET :example-rule-emphasis:`any` -> $EXTERNAL_NET :example-rule-emphasis:`any` (msg:"HTTP GET Request Containing Rule in URI"; flow:established,to_server; http.method; content:"GET"; http.uri; content:"rule"; fast_pattern; classtype:bad-unknown; sid:123; rev:1;)

-*The first emphasized part is the source, the second is the destination (note the direction of the directional arrow).*
+*The first emphasized part is the source port, the second is the destination port (note the direction of the directional arrow).*

 Traffic comes in and goes out through ports.
 Different ports have different port numbers.
 For example, the default port for HTTP is 80 while 443 is